Staff Information

 1. Preferences regarding any proposed evidentiary hearing on an objection to the Presentence Investigation Report.

-If any evidentiary hearing may be required on any objection to the Presentence Investigation Report, a Party must expressly request a hearing at the time of filing either an Objection to the Presentence Investigation Report or a Response to any Objection to the Presentence Report.
+If any evidentiary hearing may be required on any objection to the Presentence Investigation Report, a Party must expressly request a hearing at the time of filing either an Objection to the Presentence Investigation Report or a Response to any Objection to the Presentence Investigation Report.
 See E.D.
 Tenn.
 L.R.
 83.9(c).

 2. Preferences regarding proposed witnesses at a sentencing hearing.